 Whether the research project is an online opinion survey or a hypothesis testing methodology with multiple phases, it must be managed systematically and follow strict procedures to ensure all steps of the research are carried out efficiently.
-All whilst importantly adhering to strict ethical and data protection guidelines.
+All the while and importantly, they must be adhering to strict ethical and data protection guidelines.

 We are a happy research team and love to research!
 A professional and approachable persona is essential.
 Not only to effectively connect with the respondent and to obtain authentic information, but also to build a rapport with the commissioners of the research.

-The ability to be calm and composed is an advantage, as research doesn’t always go as scheduled.
+The ability to be calm and composed is an advantage as a researcher, as research doesn’t always go as scheduled.
 Timings will frequently need to be compromised to meet with database issues or modifications to the methodology.
-Approaching deadlines can add pressure to writing up the findings and respondents can be unpredictable and sometimes explosive.
+Approaching deadlines can add pressure to writing up the findings.
+Adding on to that, respondents can be unpredictable and sometimes explosive.

-A good researcher sees more than that which is directly in front of them.
+An perceptive researcher sees more than that which is directly in front of them.
 This means that they are watchful and have an inherent instinct to see beyond the situation, object, phrase, reaction put in front of them.
 They recognise happenings and differences quickly, with a need to learn more and to reflect on what they have discovered.
 This perceptiveness helps to produce thorough and innovative research.